KaTeX/KaTeX/docs/supported.md

 The letters listed above will render in any KaTeX rendering mode.

-If the KaTeX rendering mode is set to `strict: false` or `strict:"warn"` (default), then KaTeX will accept all Unicode letters.
+If the KaTeX rendering mode is set to `strict: false` or `strict:"warn"` (default), then KaTeX will accept all Unicode letters in text mode.
 The letters not listed above will be rendered from system fonts, not KaTeX-supplied fonts, so their typography may clash.
 They may also cause small vertical alignment issues.
 KaTeX has detailed metrics for glyphs in Latin, Greek, and Cyrillic, but other glyphs are treated as if they are each as tall as the letter M.

+The support for all Unicode letters is only in text mode, in other words, within `\text{…}`.
+In math mode, CJK characters will be rendered, but KaTeX will write an error message to the console and vertical alignment will be incorrect.

 For Persian composite characters, a user-supplied [plug-in](https://github.com/HosseinAgha/persian-katex-plugin) is under development.